GMB-Interns/ETL/gcloud_etl_pipeline/Anonymization.md

 ## **4. Anonymizing Sensitive Data**
 With the potentially sensitive data identified, the next step involved anonymizing these data points.
 Anonymization is the process of removing personally identifiable information from the data set, thus protecting individual privacy.
 Here are some of the techniques we used:

-1. Substitution: This involves replacing a sensitive data field with a random but realistic equivalent.
+***1. Substitution:*** This involves replacing a sensitive data field with a random but realistic equivalent.
 For instance, replacing 'John' under the 'first_name' column with 'User123'.

-2. Redaction: This refers to the process of removing specific data.
+***2. Redaction:*** This refers to the process of removing specific data.
 For instance, we can remove the last octet in IP addresses.

-3. Generalization: This involves replacing specific data with more generic data.
+***3. Generalization:*** This involves replacing specific data with more generic data.
 An example is replacing specific street addresses with generic ones like '123 Anonymized St'.

-4. Pseudonymization: This technique involves replacing sensitive data with artificial identifiers.
+***4. Pseudonymization:*** This technique involves replacing sensitive data with artificial identifiers.
 Although not a form of anonymization, pseudonymization can be used in combination with other techniques to protect sensitive data.

 ## **5. Creating a New, Anonymized Table**
 To keep our original data intact, we copied the target table, anonymized the sensitive data points in this copied table, and then appended an '_anonymized' suffix to its name.